flagshipcompany/shopify-app-public/README.md

 * Get real-time discounted shipping rates from FlagShip's online shipping system to your Shopify store.
 * Print your labels from the app.
 * Manage pickups from the app.
-* Split the shipment in several boxes depending on weight.
 * Push any order to FlagShip's online shipping system to create a prequoted shipment (useful if you don't have realtime quoting available in your Shopify Plan).
 * Easy way of adding residential surcharges to the quoted price.